 Friday, July 17, 2020

-Boulder city council has a packed agenda next week, including weighing what will go on ballots this November, renaming the Municipal Building where elected officials (usually) meet and the first look at negotiations with Xcel Energy to provide an off-ramp to municipalization efforts.
+Boulder city council has a packed agenda next week, including weighing what will go on ballots this November, renaming the Municipal Building where elected officials (usually) meet and the first look at negotiations with Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy to provide an off-ramp to municipalization efforts.

 Here’s a rundown of what you need to know before Tuesday’s meeting:

-There will not be opportunity for public input for this item, but you can sign up to speak at open comment here: https://www.eventbrite.com/e/113401145880
+There will not be opportunity for public input for this item, but you can sign up to speak at Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca... here: https://www.eventbrite.com/e/113401145880

 Council is considering placing two measures onto ballots.
 The first, adding two members to the Arts Commission, is relatively straightforward and noncontroversial.
 (More people means less work for five current members tasked with handing out grant money.)